Focused On Driving Positive Results Through Responsible Investing

 Fort Washington has managed exclusionary or negative screen client portfolios since the firm’s inception.
 Our process seamlessly incorporates exclusionary screens along with ESG and other client specific investment guidelines, ensuring we uphold any ethical standards important to our clients along with sustainable investment practices.

 Negative screens can vary from client to client and reflect what is important to investors by eliminating companies that participate in specific business activities.
 The most common are exclusions for companies that supply, manufacture, and/or distribute alcohol, tobacco, and weapons.
 Impact investors may screen out companies that derive a certain amount of revenue from fossil fuels.
 Clients with social objectives often screen out companies that engage in for-profit activity in countries with a history of human rights violations while faith-based clients may seek to exclude companies that participate in stem-cell research.
+We work with each client on the specifics as defined in their Investment Policy Statement.
 Understanding the screening process is particularly important as it dictates portfolio construction and can often be a significant factor in investment performance.

-Fort Washington views corporate engagement and shareholder action as an effective means to manage investment risk and support activities that drive positive shareholder value.
+Fort Washington views stewardship, corporate engagement and shareholder action as effective means to manage investment risk and support activities that drive positive shareholder value.
 Our Institutional equity and fixed income investment teams seek to engage with companies, where appropriate, primarily through dialogue and voting.
-These actions allow us to evaluate and understand companies’ corporate governance policies, environmental impact, and social issues.
-Additionally, active ownership philosophy is a key criterion when our multi-strategy teams conduct due diligence on external managers.
+These actions allow us to evaluate and understand companies’ corporate governance policies, environmental impact, and social issues, focusing on similar factors as described in the Integration section.
+Additionally, active ownership philosophy is a key criteria when our multi-strategy teams conduct due diligence on external managers.
 We question managers to get a deep understanding of their engagement methods.

 Responsible Investment Governance

 Comprised of senior leaders in the organization and members from all areas of the company, the Responsible Investment (RI) Committee governs the firm’s RI efforts.
-This group establishes responsible investing policies and procedures, ensures these policies and procedures are documented and followed, enhances RI awareness across the firm, and allocates resources toward RI program development.
+This group establishes responsible investing policies and procedures, ensures these policies and procedures are documented and followed, enhances RI awareness across the firm and allocates resources toward RI program development.
+Meetings are held semi-annually with regular communication in-between as the need arises.

 Everything You Need to Know About Our Responsible Investment Policy